Lucky Lady: Development

 They worked on the script for six months.
 "It took us a long time to get our characters down," said Katz.
 "We tried it a lot of different ways.
 And we did a lot of research into the period and the language."

 When they handed the script in, Gruskoff sold the film within eighteen hours to 20th Century Fox for $450,000, which was then a record amount for an original screenplay.
-They were helped by the fact that American Graffiti had since come out and been a huge success.
+This sale was helped by the fact that American Graffiti had since come out and been a huge success.
 "Mike Gruskoff was incredible, just incredible at selling a script," said Katz.
 "He got it immediately to the heads of the studios and he sold it very, very fast."
 The producer paid the writers $100,000 of the $450,000.

 Director

 The writers wanted Steven Spielberg to direct and he was interested but had made a commitment to do Jaws.
 Eventually Stanley Donen signed.
 Donen's fee was $600,000, Grusskoff's was $400,000.
 Katz said, "our reaction was, Stanley Donen seems so bizarre for this kind of film!
 Then we realized he's the ideal director because he is really a romantic director, and he can do this kind of character stuff and the kind of humor that the film has."